EnglishSid/DigitalExplorerSpecs/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Roadmaps
 - [ ] Solutions
 - [ ] Workspaces
+- [ ] Playbooks
 - [ ] Explorer

+* place an x against the related module

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]